usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 - **overlays/** (optional): Overlays are a powerful feature in Nix that allow you to customize or extend the `pkgs` namespace from your chosen `nixpkgs` version.
-For instance, you can use an overlay to select the latest version of Firefox from the unstable branch or to replace the default Neovim with your own customized version whenever Neovim is added.
+For instance, you can use an overlay to select the latest version of Firefox from the unstable branch or to replace the default Neovim with your customized version whenever Neovim is added.
 Think of overlays as a way to "overlay" additional packages or configurations onto the existing package set.
 You can use them to override existing packages or introduce new ones.

   - `<overlay-name>/default.nix`: This file contains a function to modify the set of packages (`pkgs`).

-  For example, here's what `nix-tutor/default.nix` might look like, providing `pkgs.nix_tutor` as an installable package elsewhere in the flake:
+  For example, here's what `nix-tutor/default.nix` might look like, providing `pkgs.nix_tutor` as an installable package elsewhere in the Flake:

   ```nix
   { channels, nix-tutor, nixpkgs, ... }: